Telecoms, Media & Technology is part of the Knowledge and Networking Division of Informa PLC

 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 3099067.

-With DOCSIS 3.1 rollouts unfolding, fiber buildouts accelerating and Remote PHY deployments beginning, European cable operators are prepping their networks for multi-gigabit data speeds, more advanced video services and next-gen wireless services.
-They are making these moves to keep up with aggressive, fiber-rich rivals like BT, Orange and Deutsche Telekom.
-But, with mounting bandwidth pressures and the growing assault on their core pay-TV business by OTT providers, cablecos face stiff competitive challenges on both the broadband and video fronts.
-In this big-picture view, we will explore the competitive context for cable's latest tech gambits.
+With DOCSIS 3.1 rollouts unfolding, fiber buildouts accelerating and Remote PHY deployments beginning, European cable operators are upgrading their networks for multi-gigabit broadband speeds, cloud-based IP video services and next-gen wireless services like 5G They are making these moves to keep up with aggressive, fiber-rich rivals like BT, Orange and Deutsche Telekom.
+But, with their HFC networks under mounting bandwidth pressure and 5G wireless technology coming right around the corner, cablecos face stiff new competitive and technological challenges.
+In this overview, we will set the competitive context for cable's latest tech gambits.

 A leading analyst presents the latest data on the swiftly changing broadband market and cable’s tole in it.